Episode #354 (Originally aired 5/15/15)

 Courtney's psychiatrist says she owes him 48 grand, and that's just for steam cleaning the couch.

-New rule, someone has to explain to this Kentucky man who accidentally shot his own mother during a church wedding
+New rules, someone has to explain to this Kentucky man who accidentally shot his own mother during a church wedding

-that when the minister says, forever hold your peace, you just
+that when the minister says forever hold your peace, he doesn't mean you're done.

-new role don't be like Luis Lang the South Carolina Republican who refused to buy Obamacare until he started going blind, and now he wants Obamacare.
+New roll, don't be like Luis Lang, the South Carolina Republican, who refused to buy Obamacare until he started going blind, and now he wants Obamacare.

 President Obama is aware of your situation, and he has something for you.

-And finally, New Rule, someone has to tell me why.
+And finally, New Rule, someone has to tell me.

 Oh.